mktrm/just-the-docs/docs/navigation-structure.md

 ---
 ```

+You can use the following techniques for resolving parents in deeper navigation structures (or instead of `grand_parent`):

+Ancestors
-For resolving parents in deeper navigation structures, you can set the `ancestor` field of a page to the title of any page above its `parent` page.
+: The `ancestor` field of a page is similar to `grand_parent`: it refers to a page that can be reached by a succession  of `parent` titles.

-If you want the navigation structure in different parts of your website to look the same, you can add the title of the top page of each part as the `ancestor` of all its sub-pages.
-Alternatively, you can choose an arbitrary number or string for each part, and add it as the `section` field on all the pages of that part.
-Using `section` allows you to change the titles of top pages more easily than when using `ancestor`, but you need to be careful not to use the same `section` value for different parts.
+Sections
+: You can choose a unique section identifier (a number or string), and add it as the `section_id` field of a page.
+Then use the same identifier for the `in_section` field of all its descendant pages.
+If you use a new `section_id` field inside a section, you create a sub-section.

+In contrast to `ancestor` values, section identifiers are independent of page titles.
+However, you need to be careful not to set the same `section_id` value more than once.

 ---